qodrinzo/arden2bytecode/_docs/Writing-an-replacement-execution-context.md

+---
+# GENERATED - DO NOT EDIT
+title: Writing an replacement execution context
+---
 This document is intended to be read by people who are capable of Java programming.

 Replacing the execution context of Arden2ByteCode means providing a class that serves as information gateway to the "outer world" of a Medical Logic Module.
 Thus, via an execution context, you can integrate Arden2ByteCode into your data infrastructure.